Bodybuilding

 - Believe in what you are doing.

-But also tailored specifically for a men’s physique athlete with daily ab training, daily calf training, and programmed accessory work to make sure the physique stays balanced and aesthetic.
+But also tailored specifically for a men's physique athlete with daily ab training, daily calf training, and programmed extra work to ensure the physique stays balanced and aesthetic.

 The Lift Run Bang Recipe:

-- A heavy Light System - Where you lift heavy for one workout and then lift for reps the next.
-You always hear people argue whether progressive overload or blood volume training is the best stimulus for muscle hypertrophy.
-That would kind of like asking which organ is more important; your liver or your heart?
+- A heavy Light System - You lift heavy for one workout and then lift for reps the next.
+People always argue whether progressive overload or blood volume training is the best stimulus for muscle hypertrophy.
+That would like asking which organ is more important; your liver or your heart?
 You would be dead without either.
-The LRB template focuses on both progressive overload and blood volume training so you get the best of everything.
+The LRB template focuses on progressive overload and blood volume training, so you get the best of everything.

-- Push / Pull / Legs – I have found this to be the most productive workout split for intermediate and advanced lifters.
-The push/pull/legs split allows you to train each muscle group twice per week, which maximizes muscle protein synthesis, but still allows for enough recovery time between workouts so you don’t overtrain.
+- Push / Pull / Legs – This is the most productive workout split for intermediate and advanced lifters.
+The push/pull/legs split allows you to train each muscle group twice per week, which maximizes muscle protein synthesis, but still allows for enough recovery time between workouts, so you don't overtrain.

-- Daily Ab Training – By training abs daily, you will be constantly depleting the muscles of glycogen which promotes localized fat loss.
-New research shows that sport specific training promotes localized fat loss by increasing blood flow to the area.
-Take the example of a carpenter who is using his forearms on a daily basis.
-Have you ever seen a carpenter who doesn’t have super vascular and jacked forearms?
-I haven’t.
-Daily ab training is something I have been experimenting with on my clients and I can tell you anecdotally that it really does work.
+- Daily Ab Training – By training abs daily, you will constantly be depleting the glycogen muscles, promoting localized fat loss.
+New research shows that sport-specific training promotes localized fat loss by increasing blood flow to the area.
+Take the example of a carpenter who is using his forearms daily.
+Have you ever seen a carpenter who doesn't have super vascular and jacked forearms?
+I haven't.
+Daily ab training is something I have been experimenting with on my clients, and I can tell you anecdotally that it does work.

 Heavy Days:

 - The heavy days are for strength progression and progressive overload.
 That means HEAVY weight and low reps.
-Each workout you should be trying to add weight to the bar or getting an extra rep with the same weight used in the previous session.
+You should try to add weight to the bar each workout or get an extra rep with the same weight used in the previous session.

 - Rest between sets will be 2-3 minutes.
 The heavy days are all about moving as much weight as possible.